techsenger/patternfx/README.md

 * Support for the component lifecycle.
 * Organization of core tasks within the view.
-* Component inheritance.
+* Supports component inheritance.
 * Ability to preserve component history.
+* Provides all methods for working with a component tree.
+* Support for component-level logging.
 * Designed without considering FXML support.
-* Support for component-level logging.
 * Detailed documentation and sample code.

 ## MVVM <a name="mvvm"></a>